-Graduates of bachelor's degrees in accounting can apply for a range of entry-level and intermediate accounting positions, depending on their work or internship experience.
+Graduates with bachelor's degrees in accounting can apply for a range of entry-level and intermediate accounting positions, depending on their work or internship experience.
 Accountants are employed by the government, businesses, and individuals.
 Corporate accountants work for particular businesses and help by planning budgets, keeping track of spending, filing taxes, and providing investment advice; auditors and accountants with government agencies may work on in-house accounting, or they may work as part of the Internal Revenue Service to ensure that citizens file their taxes appropriately.

 Accountants with at least 150 credit hours of coursework can sit for the Uniform CPA examination to become a Certified Public Accountant.
 While the CPA exam is not required to become employed in most cases, the CPA credential helps accountants gain clients, improve their job prospects, and increase annual salary.

 Master in accounting programs typically take one to two years to complete, and provide students with an advanced understanding of the major accounting areas, such as financial accounting, taxation, and auditing.
 Graduates can use their degree to prepare for licensing exams and advance their careers as accountants.
 Those interested in programs that provide the most value to students can browse our list of the best online master’s in accounting programs.
 Prospective students can also learn more about classes about program specifics.